 If the latter sounds like you and you’re frustrated, perhaps you need to think outside your art box.
 Allow me to offer another way you can make money doing art .

 Sharing the Joy of Art

-I have been an art instructor for over 7 years providing art classes at retirement facilities.
-Not only do they appreciate creating and enjoy learning something new, the seniors also enjoy the social activity aspect as well.
+I have been an art instructor for over 8 years providing art classes at senior living facilities (both independent and assisted living) Not only do residents of these facilities appreciate creating and enjoy learning something new, they also enjoy the social activity aspect as well.

 In addition, these classes provide mental and physical stimulation which can increase the overall well-being of the participants.

 I cannot speak for all senior living facilities, but the ones in my area do not require certification in art nor any specific degree.
 I do have the experience of being an artist for many years before doing this though.
-And I’m guessing you may, too.
+And I’m guessing you may have, too.

 Aging Baby Boomers

-If you were to get started provided this service for retirement homes.
-It’s likely you would have income for many years to come.
+If you were to get started providing this service for retirement homes, it’s likely you would have income for many years to come.
 The senior population is increasing, due to the aging baby boomer population.

 According to the Census Bureau, by the year 2030, all the baby boomers will be older than 65 and this will increase the proportion of seniors to other residents to 1 in 5.